triggermesh/docs/docs/guides/xmltojsontransformation.md

 * Deploy a Source that emits XML data.
 * Check the results in the logs of the `EventDisplay` Pod.

-A `XMLToJSONTransformation` can be configured to either reply to the event sender or to send the transformed data to a `Sink` if one is provided.
+An `XMLToJSONTransformation` object can be configured to either reply to the event sender or to send the transformed data to a `Sink` if one is provided.
 In this guide, we will use a `Sink` to send the transformed data to a so-called `EventDisplay` service.

 ### Deploying an Event Display
 Let's first deploy the end of our event flow.
 The `EventDisplay` is a simple application that can be used to display CloudEvents.
 It can